trident01/BioExt-1/README.md

 To setup, from the command line run "python setup.py build; python setup.py install".
 Any changes made to the code will be present after this setup.

-Finally, if anyone does try to work on this using Windows - I recommend switching to Mac OS or Linux if possible.
-After struggling to get all the dependencies straight in Windows, I used Oracle VirtualBox with Ubuntu to have a Linux environment and found it to be much easier and very convenient.